Zach Bryan: Personal life

 In 2013, Bryan enlisted in the U.S. Navy.
 He served as an Aviation Ordnanceman in Florida as well as Washington, and served tours in Bahrain and Djibouti before receiving an honorable discharge to pursue his musical career.
 Bryan's mother died in 2016.

 On September 7, 2023, he was arrested by the Oklahoma Highway Patrol for obstruction in Vinita, Oklahoma, and released on bail.

 Bryan completed his bachelor's degree in psychology in the fall of 2023 while touring and creating an album, fulfilling a promise made to his late mother.

-In 2025 Bryan purchased the former Saint Jean Baptiste Church in Lowell, Massachusetts to enable The Jack Kerouac Foundation to build a museum to honor novelist and poet.
+In 2025, Bryan purchased the former Saint Jean Baptiste Church in Lowell, Massachusetts to enable The Jack Kerouac Foundation to build a museum to honor the novelist and poet.
 Bryan has cited Kerouac's works as an important influence in his life.

+In 2026 Bryan bought the original manuscript of Jack Kerouac's On the Road at auction.

 Relationships

 Bryan married Rose Madden in July 2020; the pair dissolved their marriage in 2021.
 Bryan was in a relationship with Deb Peifer from 2022 until May 2023.

 He started dating Brianna LaPaglia, co-host of the BFFs podcast published by Barstool Sports, in July 2023.
 Bryan announced his breakup with LaPaglia on October 22, 2024, via an Instagram Story.
 LaPaglia was blindsided by the breakup, as she shared in a story on her own Instagram.
 She later claimed Bryan blocked her after the breakup, and that he emotionally abused her and offered her $12 million to sign a non-disclosure agreement after the breakup.
 In response to the breakup with LaPaglia, BFFs co-hosts Dave Portnoy and Josh Richards released a song about Bryan titled "Smallest Man", which was subsequently removed from several platforms due to takedown requests from Bryan and Richards' label Warner Music Group.

+In January 2026, he married Samantha Leonard.